DAY OPPORTUNITIES

 Our Day Opportunities Service focuses on enhancing and developing relationships and building self-confidence to enable clients to better manage their health, wellbeing and self-care while combating loneliness.

-Whether you are looking for a social hub to make new friends or looking for some structure and assistance during the day, our Day Opportunities service can help provide meaningful social contact in a safe and secure environment.
+Whether you’re looking for a friendly place to make new connections or a little extra structure and support during the day, our Day Opportunities service offers meaningful social contact in a safe and welcoming environment.

 Our Day Opportunities service provides